aimacode/aima-java/trunk/aimax-osm/README.txt

 This project provides a framework for building intelligent Open Street Map (OSM) data applications.
 It was originally designed to validate and test agent and search concepts from the AIMA library in an interesting, non-trivial application area.
-Meanwhile, it provides a complete framework for building navigation systems.
+Meanwhile, it provides a framework for building small navigation systems.

 The framework provides interfaces for central parts of the system and additionally example implementations.
-In the current version, even the fundamental data structures for nodes, ways and the map itself can be replaced.
-The framework supports experiments with different implementations to optimize rooting and also to integrate a database version of the map representation.
+In the current version, the fundamental data structures for nodes, ways, and the map itself can be replaced.
+The framework supports experiments with different implementations to optimize routing and also to integrate a database version of the map representation.
 The application <code>aimax.osm.applications.MiniNaviApp</code>
 demonstrates how to plug the components together and provides means to integrate and test own versions of the needed components.